ParadoxalCorp/FelixBot/docs/structure/commands_structure.md

 `conf.ownerOnly*` {Boolean} Whether the command is locked to the owner of the bot, default is `false`

+`conf.cooldownWeight*` {Number} The "weight" of the command, basically the bigger the command output is, the higher this number should be.
+Users will be ratelimited if they reach 15, default is 5

 #### shortcut object*

 May be deprecated in a soon future, the shortcuts to be associated with the command, these will be run instead of the command if the trigger is detected by the command handler